Lea Thompson: Career

 Thompson found moderate critical and popular success as the star of the NBC sitcom Caroline in the City from 1995 to 1999.
-In 1996, Thompson received a People's Choice Award for Favorite Female Performer in a New TV Series, while her show won for Favorite New TV Comedy Series.
-Thompson also starred in A Will of their Own, a 1998 American television mini-series directed by Karen Arthur.
+In 1996, she received a People's Choice Award for Favorite Female Performer in a New TV Series, while her show won for Favorite New TV Comedy Series at the 22nd People's Choice Awards.
+Thompson also starred in A Will of Their Own, a 1998 American television mini-series directed by Karen Arthur.
 The film follows six generations of females within one family, and their struggle for power and independence in America.
-The film debuted on October 18, 1998, on the NBC network to strong critical reviews.
+The film debuted on October 18, 1998, on NBC to strong critical reviews.

 After a break from acting, Thompson went on to star in several Broadway plays.
 She later appeared in a TV series called For the People, which only lasted one season.
-She then starred in a TV film, Stealing Christmas (2003), starring Tony Danza and Betty White.
-Thompson also appeared in several episodes of the dramedy series Ed and in a guest role for one episode in 2004 on NBC's Law & Order: Special Victims Unit; she played a woman whose embryos were stolen.
+Thompson then starred in a TV film, Stealing Christmas (2003), starring Tony Danza and Betty White.
+She also appeared in several episodes of the dramedy series Ed and in a guest role for one episode in 2004 on NBC's Law & Order: Special Victims Unit; she played Michelle Osborne, a woman whose embryos were stolen.

-In 2005, Thompson began a series of made-for-TV films for the Hallmark Channel, in which she plays Jane Doe, an ex-secret agent turned housewife, who helps the government solve mysteries.
+In 2005, Thompson began a series of made-for-TV films for the Hallmark Channel, Jane Doe, where she played Cathy Davis, an ex-secret agent turned housewife, who helps the government solve mysteries.
 Thompson directed two films from the Jane Doe series – Jane Doe: The Harder They Fall and Jane Doe: Eye of the Beholder.

 Thompson was a featured singer on Celebrity Duets and the second contestant eliminated in 2006.
-In April 2007, she starred in another television film, A Life Interrupted, which premiered on Lifetime television.
+In April 2007, she starred in another television film, A Life Interrupted, which premiered on Lifetime.